Yangervis Solarte

-Yangervis Alfredo Solarte (born July 3, 1987) is a Venezuelan professional baseball infielder for the Algodoneros de Unión Laguna of the Mexican League.
-He made his MLB debut for the New York Yankees on April 2, 2014, and has also played for the San Diego Padres, Toronto Blue Jays, and San Francisco Giants, and the Hanshin Tigers of Nippon Professional Baseball (NPB).
+Yangervis Alfredo Solarte (born July 3, 1987) is a Venezuelan professional baseball infielder for the Leones de Yucatán of the Mexican League.
+He made his MLB debut for the New York Yankees on April 2, 2014, and has also played for the San Diego Padres, Toronto Blue Jays, and San Francisco Giants.
+He has additionally played in Nippon Professional Baseball (NPB) for the Hanshin Tigers.

 Professional career

 Minnesota Twins

 Solarte signed with the Minnesota Twins in 2005, a few weeks before his 18th birthday.
 Working his way through the lower levels of the Twins organization, he reached Double-A in 2009, but underwent surgery on his right shoulder and only played 16 games that season.
 In 2010, he split time between the High-A Florida State League and the Double-A Eastern League.
 Playing the full season with New Britain of the Eastern League in 2011, he recorded a batting line of .329/.367/.466 in 121 games, most of them at second base.